rust-lang/surveys/surveys/2022-annual-survey/questions.md

 > answers their employer works in automotive but they are working on mobile phone applications and not
 > embedded devices, we might conclude different things than if they are working on embedded devices.

-### Excluding Rust, what is your experience with other kinds of programming languages?

-Type: matrix (optional)

-Languages:

-- Assembly language (of any variety)
-- Languages with manual memory management (e.g., C, C++, Objective-C without ARC)
-- Statically typed object oriented languages with garbage collection (e.g., Java, C#, Go)
-- Statically typed functional programming languages (e.g., Haskell, ML)
-- Dynamically typed functional programming languages (e.g., Lisp, Clojure, Elixir)
-- Statically typed languages with newer expressive type systems (e.g., Swift, Kotlin, Scala)
-- Dynamically typed languages (e.g., JavaScript, Ruby, Python, PHP, Perl)

-Experience:

-- I've never used nor am I familiar with any language in this category
-- I have a basic familiarity with at least one language in this category
-- I am comfortable using at least one language in this category
-- I am an expert in at least one language in this category

-> **justification**
->
-> For cohort analysis it is interesting to know what other language "families"
-> respondents are familiar with.
-It is more illustrative which types of languages
-> respondents are familiar with than the specific language.

 ### How long have you been programming (in any language, for any reason)?